Global Trade Alert

 U.S. Reciprocal Tariff Executive Order, explained

-A high-level summary of the actions taken, exceptions made, and implicated trade volumes
+A high-level summary of the actions taken and exceptions made

-This short analysis breaks down the April 2, 2025 US Reciprocal Tariff Executive Order affecting $1.60 trillion in imports.
-We provide detailed coverage of the dual-action tariff structure (global 10% base plus country-specific additional duties), all exceptions, and precise trade volume implications across countries, sectors, and products.
+This short analysis breaks down the April 2, 2025 US Reciprocal Tariff Executive Order.
+We provide detailed coverage of the dual-action tariff structure (global 10% base plus country-specific additional duties), and all exceptions.
 For trade professionals and policy analysts navigating these complex new measures, this explainer offers the factual foundation needed to assess potential impacts on supply chains, trade relationships, and market strategies without speculation or political framing.
-Latest Update: 14 April 2025, 9 am CET.
+Latest Update: 26 August 2025, 14:00 CET.

 Authors